daxadax/meteorologist/README.md

 complete - so 0% is the new moon, 50% is the full moon and 100% is the next new moon.

-The `moon` method is not yet implemented but it will include some helpers related to moon information, such as phase name, illumination, and associated elements.
+The `moon` method returns some helpers related to moon information:
+ * `illumination` - percent of the moon which is illuminated
+ * `waxing?`/`waning?` - boolean if the moon is waxing or waning
+ * `phase_name` - string value of the moon's current phase (new, crescent, first quarter, etc)
+ * `active_elements` - array of astrological elements related to the current moon phase.
+In the case of two elements, a transition is being made from the first element to the last.